adamdjbrett/doctrineofdiscovery.org/_posts/2020-08-13-mother-earths-pandemic-resources.md

 *   Smith, Andrea.
 “Boarding School Abuses, Human Rights, and Reparations.”
 Social Justice, vol. 31, no. 4, 2004, pp. 89-102.
 *   ---.
 Conquest: Sexual Violence and American Indian Genocide.
 Duke UP, 2005.
 *   Neighbors of the Onondaga Nation.
 Historical Timeline of the Haudenosaunee-U.S. History.
 Neighbors of the Onondaga Nation, n.d.,
 *   Newcomb, Steven T. “The Evidence of Christian Nationalism in Federal Indian Law: The Doctrine of Discovery, Johnson v.
-McIntosh, and Plenary Power."
+M’Intosh, and Plenary Power."
 New York University Review of Law & Social Change, vol. 20, no. 2 (1992): pp. 303-342.
 *   Whitt, Laurie Anne, et al. “Indigenous Perspectives.”
 A Companion to Environmental Philosophy, edited by Dale Jamieson, Blackwell Publishing, 2001, pp. 3-20.
 *   Woolford, Andrew.
 “Discipline, Territory, and the Colonial Mesh: Indigenous Boarding Schools in the United States and Canada.”
 Colonial Genocide in Indigenous North America, edited by Alexander Laban Hinton, Andrew Woolford, and Jeff Benvenuto, Duke UP, 2015, pp. 29-48.
 * ---.
 This Benevolent Experiment: Indigenous Boarding Schools, Genocide, and Redress in Canada and the United States.
 University of Nebraska Press, 2015.